eguvenc/framework_old/packages/validator/releases/0.0.1/README.md

 #### $form->run();

 Runs the validation routines.
-Returns boolean TRUE on success and FALSE on failure.
+Returns boolean true on success and false on failure.
 You can optionally pass the name of the validation group via the function, as described in: [Saving Groups of Validation Rules to a Config File](#saving-sets-of-validation).

 #### $form->setMessage();